leeyngdo/Database-System-Silberschatz/ch07-normalization.md

 First of all, 4NF is higher normal form than BCNF; every 4NF is in BCNF.

-Second, BCNF may not be sufficient to avoid the redundancy; there are database schemas in BCNF that do not seem to be sufficiently normalized.
+Second, BCNF may not be sufficient to avoid from multi-valued attributes; there are database schemas in BCNF that do not seem to be sufficiently normalized.
 For example, consider the relation <code>inst_info (ID, child_name, phone)</code> with no non-trivial FD.
 Since an instructor may have more than one phone and can have multiple children, the following example instance is possible:

 |  <code>ID</code>  | <code>child_name</code> | <code>phone</code> |
 |:-----------------:|:-----------------------:|:------------------:|